denzii/nodejs-ssr-boilerplate/README.md

-`npm start` (Transpile & Run the server through the browser-refresh library on the server, Transpile & watch the frontend code for changes )
+`npm run start:local` (Transpile & Run the server through the browser-refresh library on the server, Transpile & watch the frontend code for changes )

 # Running Through Containers

-instructions for containerized runtime coming soon...
+* Please do not forget to update the prisma/.env file connection string to reflect on the fact that we are connecting to postgres on a container by changing
+ `@localhost:5434`  To `@postgresql:5432` (Note the difference in the port

+`cd nodejs-ssr-boilerplate` (Go into the bootstrap project) `npm start` (Run docker-compose up -f docker-compose.dev.yaml)